Invite friends and family to read the obituary and add memories.

 Throughout her lifetime, she maintained and nurtured her personal relationship with God.
 She was a member of St. John Missionary Baptist Church in Sikeston, Missouri under the leadership of Pastor Richard Lee.

 In her free time, Annie liked to fish and play bingo.
-She enjoyed watching T.V., especially movies, and listening to Heavy D and Boys, along with her favorite tunes.
+She enjoyed watching T.V., especially movies, and listening to Heavy D and the Boys, along with her favorite tunes.

 In addition to her parents, she is preceded in death by her brothers, Jack Ingram, Leroy Ingram, Bobby Ray and Frank Donald Ingram, her sisters, Margaret Jefferson, Delores Blanchard, and Joanne Ingram, and her grandson, Kiron Rodgers,